-Graduate Study at UIUC.
-One of the most direct routes to a graduate program is simply to continue your studies at UIUC.
-Students who are within 5 semester hours of completing the B.S. degree requirements may even apply for admission to the Graduate College and, if admitted, can complete their B.S. degree while enrolled as a graduate student.
+Graduate Study at UIUC: One of the most direct routes to a graduate program is simply to continue your studies at UIUC.
+Students who are within 5 semester hours of completing the B.S. degree requirements may apply for early admission to the Graduate College and, if admitted, can complete their B.S. degree while enrolled as a graduate student.